 A trabeculotomy and goniotomy involve an incision into the trabecular meshwork drainage system.
 This allows the fluid to better flow out of the eye, lowering the intraocular pressure (IOP).
 A goniotomy is an internal trabeculotomy procedure that is used in congenital glaucoma.
 Approximately 80% of children with primary congenital open angle glaucoma can be cured by trabeculotomy/goniotomy procedures.
+It is the only form of surgery unique to childhood glaucoma.
 An external trabeculotomy also involves an incision, but through an external approach.
 Both procedures aim to make the drainage system more porous so fluid can pass out of the eye.

-Trabeculectomy creates a new pathway for fluid inside the eye to be drained.
+Trabeculectomy involves the removal of part of the trabecular meshwork drainage system.
+This creates a drainage canal from the anterior chamber of the eye to the eye surface, under the conjuctiva.
 A small bleb (like a bubble) is formed on the surface of the eye.
 This is covered by the eyelid and is not very noticeable.
 By creating this new canal, the inner eye fluid can drain better.
 This surgery is needed when the glaucoma has been unresponsive to a goniotomy.